Sinéad O’Connor Reportedly Strong Enough To Contemplate Another Two Week Marriage

 The victims are mostly a collection of middle aged musicians who claim they were ‘preyed upon’ by the singer during recording sessions, triggering a midlife crisis for each of them that led to the breakup of their marriages.
 Although this group includes some of the best known musicians in Irish traditional music, Ireland’s premier folk singer/songwriter Christie Moore, has yet to write a song about them.

-Plans to hold a concert in support of the group were at an advanced stage, when they had to be abandoned due to the global pandemic, leading one to bitterly remark, “We even suggested he rerelease one of his old hits?
+Plans for Moore to headline a concert in support of both groups were at an advanced stage, when they had to be abandoned due to the global pandemic, leading one to bitterly remark, “We even suggested he could just rerelease one of his old hits?
 Ride On would have been perfect…”

-“And it would take up too much room on a business card,” a statement said, “if we called ourselves The Husbands of Sinead O’Connor/Mother Bernadette Mary/Magda Davitt/Shuhada’ Sadaqat.”
+“And it would take up too much room on a business card,” a statement said, “if we called ourselves The Fallout From Sinéad O’Connor/Mother Bernadette Mary/Magda Davitt/Shuhada’ Sadaqat.”